nose-devs/nose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

       def setup_class(cls):
           ...

-Alternatively, If a context's fixtures may only be run once, or may not run concurrently, but *may* be shared by tests running in different processes -- for instance a package-level fixture that starts an external http server or initializes a shared database -- then set ``_multiprocess_shared_ = True`` in
+Alternatively, if a context's fixtures may only be run once, or may not run concurrently, but *may* be shared by tests running in different processes -- for instance a package-level fixture that starts an external http server or initializes a shared database -- then set ``_multiprocess_shared_ = True`` in